Miroaja/pixeldrain_upload/README.md

 I was making a short script to upload stuff to pixeldrain and discovered pdup as I was looking at how people use the api.
 Reused some code from pdup but most of this is written by me.
-Unlike pdup this script uses the even newer api™, with which you can upload files to a list using -l
+Unlike pdup this script uses the new api™

 ### ----OLD----